Fertility

 Studies on taking multiple micronutrients are still scarce.
 Research suggests that supplementation before getting pregnant can help restore micronutrient status to recommended levels.
 Research has shown that prenatal supplements have a beneficial effect on fertility in healthy and infertile women.
 This includes a shorter time to pregnancy and an increased chance of becoming pregnant.

-Most prenatal supplements contain a whole range of nutrients in small amounts.
+Most Naturopath prenatal supplements contain a whole range of nutrients in small amounts.
 A big portion of the table contains the more well known nutrients like folate (best form is methylfolate), and vitamin B12.
 Both of these vitamins are critical in preconception and the very early weeks of pregnancy.
+Aim for a prenatal with 500 mg of methyl-folate and 150 mcg to 250 mcg of active vitamin B12.

-Prenatal supplements also contain other important nutrients like iodine, which many Australian women are deficient in.
+Naturopath prenatal supplements should contain other important nutrients like iodine, which many Australian women are deficient in.
 Iodine is important for thyroid function and getting pregnant.
 For the first two trimesters of pregnancy you make the thyroid hormones for both yourself and your baby!
 So it’s important that you consume nutrients such as iodine, to improve your fertility and reduce the chance of miscarriage.
+Aim for a prenatal with at least 150 mcg of iodine.

 Not All Prenatal Supplements Are Created Equally